DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 1. **"Upgrade"** - Using ONE output of your Arduino Motor Shield to control your PROG track and ONE output of your IRF3205 board to run your MAIN track.
 2. **"Replace"** - Using BOTH outputs of the IRF3205 board to handle BOTH the MAIN and PROG tracks.
 You won't need a second motor controller.
 This is a Tinkerer or perhaps an Engineer option since it requires a little more knowledge and abilities.

-Which option should you choose?
+Which Option Should You Choose?
 --------------------------------

 Upgrade